-In addition, by sustaining the hard running for a short period of time and focusing yourself to take a break between hard intervals, you’re inevitably ensuring a pause before your form starts to break down.
+In addition, by sustaining a hard effort for a short period of time and forcing yourself to take a break between hard intervals, you’re inevitably ensuring a pause before your form starts to break down.

 Helps You Lose Weight and Reduce Stress

-Interval training boosts your metabolism and increases certain hormones that suppress appetite and reduce stress, so intervals are a great way to help you lose weight!
+Interval training boosts your metabolism and increases certain hormones that suppress appetite and reduce stress.
+That is, intervals are a great way to lose weight!

-In fact, a British Journal of Sports Medicine review found that interval training assisted people in losing 29 percent more weight than moderate steady state-exercise.
+In fact, a British Journal of Sports Medicine review found that interval training assisted people in losing 29% more weight than moderate steady state-exercise.

 Improves Your VO2 Max

-Finally, interval training is a great way to improve your VO2 max because training at high-intensity levels trains your body to perform better under physical stress and use oxygen more efficiently.
-This will help you see major gains in your 5k performances in particular.
+Finally, interval training is a great way to improve your VO2 max because training at high-intensity levels trains your body to perform better under physical stress and take up oxygen more efficiently.
+You will see major gains in your 5k performances in particular.

 Time vs Distance Intervals

-Now that we’ve gone through the reasons why you want to start including intervals in your training plan, let’s discuss the two basic versions of intervals.
+Now that we’ve gone through the reasons why you should include intervals in your training plan, let’s discuss the two basic versions of intervals: time and distance.

 What are time intervals?